drreynolds/smuhpc-workshop/source/session_3.rst

      STUDENTS=(Sally Frankie Wally Jenny Ahmad)

   Here, ``CXX`` is a scalar variable, while ``STUDENTS`` is an array.
-  Variables may be referenced subsequently in the script via placing a dollar-sign in front, e.g.
+  Variables may be :index:`referenced <BASH; variable reference>` subsequently in the script via placing a dollar-sign in front, e.g.

   .. code-block:: bash

      $CXX driver.cpp -o driver.exe

-* Arrays may also be created by merely using the syntax
+* :index:`Arrays <pair: BASH; array>` may also be created by merely using the syntax

   .. code-block:: bash